tannewt/wa-law.org/bill/2021-22/sb/5295/1/README.md

     e. **"Vulnerable populations" has the same meaning as defined in RCW 19.405.020.**

+## Section 6
+> This section adds a new section to an existing chapter [80.28](/rcw/80_public_utilities/80.28_gas_electrical_and_water_companies.md).
+Here is the [modified chapter](rcw/80_public_utilities/80.28_gas_electrical_and_water_companies.md) for context.

+1. [Empty]

+    a.
+Gas and electrical companies maintain programs offering incentives for single-family and multifamily housing owners to have conservation and energy efficiency measures financed and installed at their premises.
+The owners of single-family and multifamily rental housing may be reluctant to participate in these programs when they are required to financially supplement the company's incentive to fully fund cost-effective conservation and energy efficiency measures.
+By not participating in a gas or electrical company's programs, single-family and multifamily rental housing owners expose tenants to higher energy bills and deny greater reductions in energy consumption by gas and electrical.

+    b.
+It is the intent of this section to: Incentivize and enable gas and electrical companies to access conservation and energy efficiency opportunities in single-family and multifamily rental housing in a manner that reduces the energy burden of customers, especially low-income customers, vulnerable populations, and customers in highly impacted communities; benefit the premises owner by enhancing the value of their property, and treat capital investments in conservation and energy efficiency comparably to capital investment in generation resources.

+2. The commission shall allow a gas or electrical company to invest in programs that achieve energy conservation and improve the efficiency of energy end use of single-family and multifamily rental housing in lieu of requiring a contribution from the premises owner to finance measures that would be cost-effective.
+The commission shall allow a gas or electrical company to earn a return on cost-effective investments made under this section over a duration of time that reduces the customer's energy burden and minimizes the investment's impact on the customer's bill, while providing a return on equity that incentivizes the company to make such an investment.

+3. A gas or electrical company shall prioritize investments made under this section on single-family and multifamily rental housing to reduce the energy burden of low-income customers, vulnerable populations, and customers in highly impacted communities consistent with RCW 19.405.040(8).

+4. An investment by a gas or electrical company made under this section must be secured through the meter and recovered through the regular billing paid by the tenant, including any successor tenant, or premises owner.
+If the bill is paid by the premises owner, the investment of a gas or electrical company must be recovered pursuant to a site-specific services agreement.
+The investment of a gas or electrical company must be recovered as any other energy charge, including being subject to collection, until the authorized return on the investment has been fully recovered.
+An investment made by a gas or electrical company under this section must be designated as an "energy savings charge" as a line item on the regular customer billing.

+5. A gas or electrical company shall provide the premises owner with sufficient information for the owner to provide a tenant who is responsible for paying the gas or electric bill as required under this subsection.
+At least 30 days prior to the commencement of work to install conservation measures at the premises, the premises owner shall notify a tenant of the owner's authorization for a gas or electrical company to install conservation measures at the premises inhabited by the tenant under a financial arrangement provided under this section.
+The notice must include a description of the work to be performed and the expected benefits of the conservation measures.

+6. [Empty]

+    a.
+On or before December 31st, beginning two full calendar years subsequent to the first installation of conservation measures funded under this section and every two years thereafter, a gas or electrical company must complete a measure performance report, using data accessed from advanced meter infrastructure, for conservation measures completed and in service during the previous two years.
+The report must present the following information in aggregated form:

+        i.
+An estimate of the annual energy savings using normalized weather conditions;

+        ii.
+An estimate of energy cost savings realized based on the estimate in (a)(i) of this subsection and a comparison between savings to the charges assessed under subsection (4) of this section;

+        iii.
+An updated assessment of the payback period for the full cost of the installed conservation measures based on the estimated energy savings in (a)(i) of this subsection; and

+        iv.
+Any supporting data verifying energy savings estimates in (a)(i) of this subsection, including measurable data available through deployment of advanced meter infrastructure if available.

+    b.
+A gas or electrical company must submit its performance-based report to the commission and the Washington State University energy program.

+7. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

+    a.
+"Cost-effective" has the same meaning as defined in RCW 80.52.030.

+    b.
+"Energy burden" has the same meaning as defined in RCW 19.405.020.

+    c.
+"Highly impacted communities" has the same meaning as defined in RCW 19.405.020.

+    d.
+"Low-income" has the same meaning as defined in RCW 19.405.020.

+    e.
+"Vulnerable populations" has the same meaning as defined in RCW 19.405.020.

+## Section 7
+> This section adds a new section to an existing chapter [80.28](/rcw/80_public_utilities/80.28_gas_electrical_and_water_companies.md).
+Here is the [modified chapter](rcw/80_public_utilities/80.28_gas_electrical_and_water_companies.md) for context.

+1. A gas company or electrical company may enter into one or more written agreements with organizations that represent interests of customers belonging to a highly impacted community or vulnerable populations to assist these organizations with the costs of participating in regulatory proceedings conducted by the commission.
+The agreement must govern the manner in which financial assistance may be provided to the organization representing customer interests of vulnerable populations or a highly impacted community.
+More than one gas company, electrical company, or organization representing customer interests of vulnerable populations or a highly impacted community may join in a single agreement.
+Any agreement entered into under this section must be approved by the commission before any financial assistance is provided under the agreement.

+2. In administering an agreement entered into under subsection (1) of this section, the commission by rule or order may determine:

+    a.
+The amount of financial assistance that may be provided to any organization representing customer interests of vulnerable populations or a highly impacted community;

+    b.
+The manner in which the financial assistance is distributed;

+    c.
+The manner in which the financial assistance is recovered in the rates of the gas company or electrical company under subsection (3) of this section; and

+    d.
+Other matters necessary to administer the agreement.

+3. The commission shall allow a gas company or electrical company that provides financial assistance under this section to recover the amounts provided in rates.
+The commission shall allow a gas company or electrical company to defer inclusion of those amounts in rates if the gas company or electrical company so elects.
+An agreement under this section may not provide for payment of any amounts to the commission.

+4. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

+    a.
+"Highly impacted community" has the same meaning as defined in RCW 19.405.020.

+    b.
+"Vulnerable populations" has the same meaning as defined in RCW 19.405.020.

 ## Section 8
 If any provision of this act or its application to any person or circumstance is held invalid, the remainder of the act or the application of the provision to other persons or circumstances is not affected.